dereuromark/cakephp-queue/docs/README.md

 ];
 ```

-You can also drop the configuration into an existing config file that is already been loaded.
+You can also drop the configuration into an existing config file (recommended) that is already been loaded.
 The values above are the default settings which apply, when no configuration is found.